rtyler/brokenco.de/_posts/2010-01-30-mourning-sun.markdown

 layout: post
 title: Mourning Sun
 tags:
-- Opinion
+- opinion
-- Software Development
+- software development
-- Hudson
+- hudson
 created: 1264909912
 ---
 Some users of Hudson have already started to notice a subtle addition to the latest release, 1.343, a new background watermark image.